Whale Vocalizations

 Orca

-The Northern resident orca community has over 300 whales with strong family bonds and unique acoustic dialects that distinguish one pod from another.
-Resident orcas have stable social structures based on matrilines, with males and females remaining with their mothers and closely related family members for life.
+The Northern Resident community of fish-eating orca has over 300 whales with strong family bonds and unique acoustic dialects that distinguish one pod from another.
+Resident orca have stable social structures based on matrilines, with males and females remaining with their mothers and closely related family members for life.
 Daughters may establish their own line of descendants, creating sub-pods.
 Pods consist of 1-3 matrilines and travel together, sharing a common dialect learned from their mothers and family.
-The community is divided into 3 clans, each consisting of pods that share common calls resulting from a shared ancestral pod that developed distinct dialects over generations.
-Closely related clan members share more calls.
-Listen to examples of each clan.
+The community is divided into 3 clans (A, G, and R), each consisting of pods that share common calls resulting from a shared ancestral pod that developed distinct dialects over generations.
+Young orca learn their vocalizations from their mothers, retaining her unique sound.
+This tightly knit social structure and acoustic learning system has led to whales who are more closely related to each other sounding more similar.
+This aids in social cohesion among families, and is also thought to aid in preventing in-breeding with whales being able to identify potential mates as those who sound different to their own families.

 Southern Resident Orca share many characteristics and cultural traditions as the members of the Northern Resident community.
 Strong family bonds govern this endangered population and the bonds between members of related families remain stable over the course of their lifespans and are held together through generations by a matriarchal structure.
 Despite their similarities and a partial range overlap, Southern Residents and Northern Residents are not known to associate and maintain genetic and acoustic separation.